 Vincent Ah Chuen is the Managing Director of ABC Group of Companies.
-He is the Chairman of ABC Motors Company Ltd and of MUA Stockbroking Ltd. He is a director on the Board of MUA Ltd, MUA Life Ltd, Phoenix Transafrica Holdings Ltd and New Goodwill Investment Ltd. He is a member of the MIoD and the Chinese Chamber of Commerce.
+He is Chairman of ABC Motors Company Ltd and MUA Stockbroking Ltd. He is Director of MUA Ltd, MUA Life Ltd, MUA Kenya, MUA Uganda, Phoenix of Tanzania Assurance Company Limited, New Goodwill Investment Ltd and Medine Distillery Company Ltd. He is a member of the MIoD and the Chinese Chamber of Commerce.
 He is also active in various social and cultural activities.